 Assistant District Attorney Bailey Rogers is the new North Fulton Community Prosecutor covering Alpharetta, Sandy Springs, Milton, and Roswell.
 A native of Jonesboro, Arkansas, Mrs. Rogers graduated from Lyon College (Batesville, AR) with a degree in Political Science.
 She graduated from Vermont Law School with a joint Juris Doctorate and Masters of Environmental Law and Policy.

 After moving to Atlanta, Mrs. Rogers served as an AmeriCorps volunteer serving the metro Atlanta area.
-Prior to joining the Fulton County District Attorney’s office Mrs. Rogers interned at the U.S. Dept. of Energy, Connecticut Department of Energy and Environmental Protection and work at King and Spalding LLP.
-Mrs. Rogers is active with North Point Ministries and lives in Fulton County with her husband Travis and dog Ansley.
+Prior to joining the Fulton County District Attorney’s office Mrs. Rogers interned at the U.S. Dept. of Energy, Connecticut Department of Energy and Environmental Protection and worked at King and Spalding LLP.
+Mrs. Rogers is active with North Point Ministries and lives in Fulton County with her husband Travis, son Luke and dog Ansley.

 SOUTH FULTON COMMUNITY PROSECUTOR

 Office Address: 5440 Fulton Industrial Boulevard Suite 180 Atlanta, GA 30336